 If you are are an average electricity user, still on the old “ESB” standard rates you could easily save around €200 in one year by switching supplier .
 See our Electricity Price Comparison

-- Switch Gas Supplier – If you are still with Bord Gais Energy for gas and have never switched – you could easily save around €230 in the first year if you switch your mains gas supplier.
+- Switch Gas Supplier – If you are still with Bord Gais Energy for gas and have never switched – you could easily save around €230 on average usage in the first year if you switch your mains gas supplier.
 See Gas Prices Compared

 - Look out for discount codes and promotional vouchers for online shopping – See some of the latest Discount Codes Here.

 - Claim all the government grants you can get: – there are grants worth thousands of Euro available for new boilers and insulation.
 More details Here.

 - Save money on expensive travel insurance – we found a difference of €140 in prices for insurance for a 2 week trip to the USA – with very similar cover.
 More here on Travel Insurance Prices

 - Get Cheaper Home Insurance : When your house insurance comes up for renewal – don’t just stay with the same insurer – shop around .
 Our most recent Home Insurance Comparison showed that savings of about €420 a year could be made by shopping around.